harness/developer-hub/docs/platform/connectors/cloud-providers/add-aws-connector.md

 Use a Harness AWS connector to integrate AWS with Harness.
 Use AWS with Harness to obtain artifacts, communicate with AWS services, provision infrastructure, and deploy microservices and other workloads.

-If you want to connect Harness to Elastic Kubernetes Service (Amazon EKS), you can use the platform-agnostic [Kubernetes Cluster connector](../..connectors/../cloud-providers/connect-to-a-cloud-provider.md) or an [AWS connector configured for EKS](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#connect-to-elastic-kubernetes-service-eks).
+If you want to connect Harness to Elastic Kubernetes Service (Amazon EKS), you can use the platform-agnostic [Kubernetes cluster connector](../..connectors/../cloud-providers/connect-to-a-cloud-provider.md) or an [AWS connector configured for EKS](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#connect-to-elastic-kubernetes-service-eks).

 This topic explains how to set up an AWS connector.